gskbyte/GSKStretchyHeaderView/Example/Pods/Masonry/README.md

 ### 3. mas_remakeConstraints
 `mas_updateConstraints` is useful for updating a set of constraints, but doing anything beyond updating constant values can get exhausting.
 That's where `mas_remakeConstraints` comes in.

-`mas_remakeConstraints` is similar to `mas_updateConstraints`, but instead of updating constant values, it will remove all of its contraints before installing them again.
+`mas_remakeConstraints` is similar to `mas_updateConstraints`, but instead of updating constant values, it will remove all of its constraints before installing them again.
 This lets you provide different constraints without having to keep around references to ones which you want to remove.

 ```obj-c
 - (void)changeButtonPosition {